modelhub-ai/modelhub-engine/docs/source/contribute.md

 7. Open _contrib_src/inference.py_ and replace the model initialization and inference with your model specific code.
 The template example shows how to integrate models in ONNX format and running them in caffe2.
-If your are using a different model format and/or backend you have to change this.
+If you are using a different model format and/or backend you have to change this.

     There are only two lines you have to modify.
 In the `__init__` function change the following line, which loads the model: